thingsboard/thingsboard.github.io/docs/user-guide/ui/widget-actions.md

 2. In the "Add widget" window type input your data source, in this manual for example is used pressure data.
 Click "Add" at the right bottom of the widget.
 3. We can see that the Chart widget has appeared on the dashboard, but it has no data to display yet.
 4. Enter Edit mode of the Table widget by clicking the Pencil icon on the right top of the widget.
-5. In the widget's edit mode move to the last cell "Actions".
+5. In the widget's Edit mode move to the last cell "Actions".
 6. Click the "+" icon on the right of the window to add a new action.
 7. As an example for this manual, in the top drop-down menu, choose an "Action cell button" action source.
 8. In the next line input a name for the action and choose an icon that will represent a button.
 With this button, action will be performed.